poornimah67-blip/B.Tech-C-programs/README.md

 33. code to find perfect number
 34. code to print 1 to 10 numbers using while loop
 35. code to Check Whether a Number is a Strong Number
 36. code to write ATM withdrawal system
+37. code to calculate student marks and grade